“Patients come into my office almost every day looking for a CPAP alternative that actually works.

 Here’s the good news.
 You can take a comfortable – and accurate – home sleep test to figure out if a mouthpiece could work for you.

 This diagnostic and “theragnostic” home sleep test, the MATRx plus, works effectively and quickly.
-I work with a certified sleep physician with the MATRx plus and we can agree that this sleep test can accurately tell us if you qualify to live CPAP-free and if you can use your dental appliance/mouthpiece to treat your sleep apnea.
+We work with a certified sleep physician with the MATRx plus and we can agree that this sleep test can accurately tell us if you qualify to live CPAP-free and if you can use your dental appliance/mouthpiece to treat your sleep apnea.

 The MATRx plus gives you a direct answer to the question “do dental appliances work for sleep apnea?”
 Other tests can’t do this.
 They’ll only tell you whether or not you have obstructive sleep apnea.
 They won’t tell you whether or not a dental appliance could effectively treat your obstructive sleep apnea.
 Click here if you would like to learn more about the predictive accuracy of MATRx plus.

-My office is one of only a handful of offices in the Calgary area that has a MATRx plus device, so you can take it home and use it in the comfort of your own bed.
+Our downtown Calgary office is one of only a handful of offices in the Calgary area that has a MATRx plus device, so you can take it home and use it in the comfort of your own bed.

 An Effective CPAP Alternative: What Are Your Options?